 By the end of the month, the core drought areas in the U.S. included:

-- a large area of moderate (D1) to exceptional (D4) drought stretching from the West, across the Northern to Southern Plains, into the Upper Midwest and Mid-Mississippi Valley, with the most intense drought centered in the Plains states;
+- a large area of moderate (D1) to exceptional (D4) drought stretching from the central Rockies, across the central and southern Plains, into the Mid-Mississippi and Ohio valleys and southern Great Lakes;

-- a persistent area of moderate to exceptional drought in the Southeast to Mid-Atlantic; and
+- a contracting area of moderate to exceptional drought in the Southeast;

-- much of Hawaii, where moderate to extreme (D3) drought persisted.
+- much of Hawaii, where moderate to extreme drought persisted.

 Palmer Drought Index